HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 Web performance refers to how quickly and smoothly web pages load and respond to user interactions.
 Performance plays an important role in shaping engagement, retention, and overall trust, particularly as the web is accessed across a wide range of devices and network conditions.
 Pages that feel fast and responsive encourage exploration and continued use, while experiences that feel slow or unpredictable can interrupt flow and reduce confidence.
 Understanding the factors that influence performance is therefore essential to building web experiences that feel reliable and consistent to end users.

 Measuring web performance includes a broad set of metrics that describe how pages load, render, and respond to user input in real-world conditions.
 It is not always possible for the web to feel instantaneous due to device, network, and execution constraints.
 As a result, performance is not only about speed, but also about how an experience feels while work is in progress.
-Providing clear feedback while content loads, keeping layouts visually stable, and avoiding unexpected changes help users understand page behavior and feel in control as they interact with a site.
+Providing clear feedback while content loads, keeping layouts visually stable, and avoiding unexpected changes helps users understand page behavior and feel in control as they interact with a site.
 Although these aspects can be difficult to measure directly, they play an important role in how users perceive and engage with a website.

-These considerations have influenced the development and adoption of user-centric performance metrics called **Core Web Vitals**, these include <a hreflang="en" href="https://web.dev/articles/lcp">Largest Contentful Paint (LCP)</a>, <a hreflang="en" href="https://web.dev/articles/inp">Interaction to Next Paint (INP)</a>, and <a hreflang="en" href="https://web.dev/articles/cls">Cumulative Layout Shift (CLS)</a>, and capture key aspects of loading performance, interactivity, and visual stability.
+These considerations have influenced the development and adoption of user-centric performance metrics called **Core Web Vitals**.
+These include <a hreflang="en" href="https://web.dev/articles/lcp">Largest Contentful Paint (LCP)</a>, <a hreflang="en" href="https://web.dev/articles/inp">Interaction to Next Paint (INP)</a>, and <a hreflang="en" href="https://web.dev/articles/cls">Cumulative Layout Shift (CLS)</a>, which capture key aspects of loading performance, interactivity, and visual stability.
 While Core Web Vitals were initially available primarily in Chromium-based browsers, support has expanded, with Safari and Firefox <a hreflang="en" href="https://www.debugbear.com/blog/firefox-safari-web-vitals">now reporting</a> key Core Web Vitals, enabling more consistent cross-browser performance measurement.

 These metrics are complemented by traditional indicators such as <a hreflang="en" href="https://web.dev/articles/ttfb">Time to First Byte (TTFB)</a> and <a hreflang="en" href="https://web.dev/articles/fcp">First Contentful Paint (FCP)</a>, along with measures of resource loading behavior like Fonts, Images and JavaScript.
 Together, these signals provide important context for understanding where performance bottlenecks occur and how they influence overall page behavior.
 A comprehensive overview of modern web performance metrics and measurement techniques can be found at <a hreflang="en" href="https://web.dev/performance">web.dev</a>.